diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 import org.apache.spark.streaming.Seconds
 ```

-We will start by creating a **StreamingContext**, which is the main entry point for streaming functionality.
-This also sets up an underlying SparkContext that it will use to process the data.
-It takes as input a batch interval specifying how often to process new data, which we set to 1 second.
+We will start by `creating` a **StreamingContext**, which is the main entry point for streaming functionality. `This also sets up an underlying SparkContext` that it will use to process the data. `It takes as input a batch interval specifying how often to process new data, which we set to 1 second`.
 Next, we use socketTextStream() to create a DStream based on text data received on port 7777 of the local machine.
 Then we transform the DStream with filter() to get only the lines that contain error.
 Finally, we apply the output operation print() to print some of the filtered lines.

 **Example 10-4.
 Streaming filter for printing lines containing “error” in Scala**
 ```scala